IllinoisLegalAidOnline/ilao8_docs/migration_contexts.rst

 ilao_context_oas_modal
 ------------------------
-Seta a context based on whether we should show the OAS modal
+Seta a context based on whether we should show the OAS modal.

+Returns one of:

+* Intake available; single issue
+* Intake available; multiple issues
+* Intake closed

+Relies on oas_modal_apply module

+Executes on node view.

 ilao_contexts_check_empty_variable
 ------------------------------------
 Set this context to check if variable exists and is not empty.

+Uses a custom form to determine if a variable exists.

+Returns true if the variable exists and is not empty.

+Executes on page reaction and node view

 ilao_contexts_check_region_specific_markup
 ---------------------------------------------
 Set this context to check if node contains region specific Markup

+Does not return values but does return a custom form if regional markup is found

+Executes on node view

 ilao_contexts_business_hours
 ------------------------------